What is a program?

 Hybrid

 Create one all_access program (e.g., “Community”) alongside one or more private programs (e.g., “2025 Fellows”).
-All signed-up members can access the platform through the community program, while exclusive content and tasks are restricted to accepted fellows.This is the best choice for organizations that want both a public-facing community and a selective inner program.
+All signed-up members can access the platform through the community program, while exclusive content and tasks are restricted to accepted fellows.This is the best choice for organizations that want both an open community for all signed-up members and a selective inner program.